Lightness vs Softness and how our Rope Halters can help

 Why a rope halter?

-With the proper use, they can be more effective than regular halters (web or leather) in aiding lightness and ultimately, softness.
+With the proper use, rope halters can be more effective than regular halters (web or leather) in aiding lightness and ultimately, softness.
 And that is, or should be, the goal of horse training; having a soft horse.

-There is a difference between soft and light.
-A light horse reacts well, but can be dangerous, whereas a soft horse is a much safer horse.
+There is a difference between a soft and light horse.
+A light horse reacts fast, but can be dangerous, whereas a soft horse is a much safer horse.

-So, whichever halter you prefer, make sure you train your horse with a sense of forgiveness and a lot of patience!
-Take things slowly and enjoy your journey... there isn't much in this world more precious than a strong bond between a horse and a rider/handler.
+Whichever halter you prefer, make sure you train your horse with a sense of forgiveness and a lot of patience!
+Take things slowly and enjoy your journey... there isn't much in this world more precious than a strong bond between a horse and his rider/handler.
 So take time in building this bond, and the rest will follow.

 Note: I am not a trainer and don't claim to know the ins and outs of horse training.
-I simply state my opinion in these posts that not everyone will share.
-Please don't take any of my advice as professional advice and ask your trainer instead (except the part where you should build a bond with your horse.
-Do that!
-It can never be wrong!).
-Ultimately, I'm just a crazy horse lover who tries her hardest to do what's right and best for her horses.
-And I am sure you guys are the same <3
+I simply state my opinion in these posts.
+Please don't take my opinion as professional advice and ask your trainer instead.